Chickasaw County, Iowa

 Chickasaw County was established on January 15, 1851 (Organized in 1853) from Unorganized Territory.
 The county was named for the Chickasaw Native American tribe

-Chickasaw County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Chickasaw County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.

 You can search online for Chickasaw County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.

 - U.S., Social Security Applications and Claims Index, 1936-2007